Is DIY Home Security Right for You?

 - Easy peel & stick sensors

-- Smart security that can be turned on and off with phones
+- Smart security that can be controlled and monitored from your smartphone

-- Can add to and expand security system easily in months to come (without paying extra for a rep to install more equipment)
+- Can add to and expand your security system easily in the months to come (without paying extra for a rep to install more equipment)

-- It comes with monitoring options, warranties, and technical support (most DIY security systems)
+- It comes with flexible monitoring options, warranties, and technical support (most DIY security systems), all without contracts

 Cons